troaphdev/housingclient/README.md

 - `config.json` - Global settings (colors, HUD options, bypass tweaks)
 - `modules.json` - Module states and settings
 - `keybinds.json` - Custom keybinds
-- `macros.json` - Chat macros
-- `waypoints.json` - Saved waypoints per plot
-- `profiles/` - Profile configurations
 - `infinite.db` - Creative Tab item storage
 - `logs/` - Visitor logs

-## Profiles

-5 preset profiles:
-- **Default** - Standard configuration
-- **Visitor** - Lightweight for visiting housings
-- **Build** - Builder-focused settings
-- **PvP** - Combat optimizations
-- **Testing** - For experimentation

-Profiles auto-save and can be switched via GUI or command.

 ## Safety Features

-- **Safe Mode** - One-click disable all modules (panic button)
-- **Packet Throttling** - Configurable packet rate limiting
-- **Humanized Patterns** - Movement/action randomization
-- **Creative-mode Emulation** - Bypass-focused packet handling
-- **Housing Detection** - Auto-detect owner/visitor status

-## GUI Features

-- **Dark Theme** with neon accent colors (customizable RGB)
-- **Draggable Panels** - Organize your layout
-- **Collapsible Categories** - Right-click to collapse
-- **Smooth Animations** - Toggle/slider transitions
-- **Search Function** - Find modules quickly
-- **Mode Tabs** - Player/Owner mode switching
-- **Bottom Bar** - Profiles, Keybinds, Colors, Safe Mode, Disconnect

-## HUD Elements

-- Module list (configurable position)
-- Coordinates display
-- CPS counter (left/right clicks)
-- Visitor count (in housing)
-- Watermark
-- Safe mode indicator
+- **Blatant Mode** - Riskier but gives you more features (if its turned off, there is low risk of getting banned)

 ## Disclaimer

-⚠️ **Use at your own risk - Hypixel bans hacks.**
+**Use it at your own risk - Hypixel bans hacks.**

-This mod is intended for use in private/creative environments only.
-Using this mod on Hypixel or other servers that prohibit modifications may result in a permanent ban.
-The developers are not responsible for any bans or consequences resulting from the use of this mod.
+Using this mod on Hypixel or other servers that prohibit blacklisted modifications may result in a ban.
+Troaph is not responsible for any bans or consequences resulting from the use of this mod.

 ## Credits

 - Built for Minecraft 1.8.9 Forge
 - Inspired by community requests from Hypixel Housing players
-- Uses SpongePowered Mixin framework
+- Made with love by Troaph

 ## License